indimail/indimail-virtualdomains/.github/README-indimail.md

 ### SPAM filtering during local/remote delivery

-You can also do spam filtering during local or remote delivery by using [spawn-filter](https://github.com/indimail/indimail-mta/wiki/spawn-filter.8) by either setting <b>SPAMFILTER</b> environment variable or creating a control file <u>/etc/indimail/control/spamfilter</u>.
+You can also do spam filtering during local or remote delivery by using [spawn-filter](https://github.com/indimail/indimail-mta/wiki/spawn-filter.8) by either setting **SPAMFILTER** environment variable or creating a control file <u>/etc/indimail/control/spamfilter</u>.
 Few examples are as below

 ```
 # do spam filtering during all local deliveries